Bobby: 111 degrees?! Phoenix really can't be that hot, can it? Oh my God, it's like standing on the sun!

-- Colorado City (formerly Short Creek): On the Utah border, synonymous with the fundamentalist/polygamist Mormon sects there.
+- Colorado City (formerly Short Creek): On the Utah border and north of the Grand Canyon, synonymous with the fundamentalist/polygamist Mormon sects there.
 Where the Warren Jeffs clan was based before the move to Texas.
 Also in 1953 the Governor set a armed raid to break up the polygamists but ended up in a PR disaster.

 - Holbrook: Town founded along with the Atlantic & Pacific Railroad (acquired by the Santa Fe railway; now BNSF Railway).
-A Route 66 town, and situated not far from Petrified Forest State Park.
+A Route 66 town, it's situated close to Petrified Forest State Park.

-- Kingman: County seat of Mohave County, which is the county in the northwester part of Arizona.
-Also has Route 66.
+- Kingman: County seat of Mohave County, which is the county in the northwestern section of Arizona.
+Also had Route 66.

 - Seligman: A town located at what is called the heart of Route 66.
 Has been used as a reference for Radiator Springs from the Cars films.

-- Winslow: Another one of the Route 66 towns.
-Has a railroad station hotel and fame from The Eagles' song "Take it Easy".
+- Winslow: Another one of the Route 66 towns, it has a majestic railroad station hotel, and fame from The Eagles' song "Take it Easy".
 Gateway to Meteor Crater, its most famous attraction.

 - Camp Verde: Has the largest Kokopelli (Native American fertility deity) statue.
 Mentioned in Paul.

-- Cottonwood: A town that is close to Sedona.
+- Cottonwood: A town that's southwest of Sedona.

-- Sedona: A small city famous for bright red rocky landscapes surrounding it.
-Has a small but thriving community of New Agers.
+- Sedona: A small city famous for the bright red rocky landscapes surrounding it.
+It has a small but thriving community of New Agers.

-- Wickenburg: The Dude Ranch capital of the world since the old highway goes through it.
-Still strives today as a strong Old West themed town.
-Has the largest area of all cities in Arizona.
+- Wickenburg: A large town which touts itself as the Dude Ranch capital of the world.
+Still strives today as an Old West themed town.

-- Avondale: Contains the Phoenix International Raceway, despite not directly located on Phoenix.
+- Avondale: Location of the Phoenix International Raceway, despite not being located in Phoenix proper.

 - Buckeye: Westernmost city in the Phoenix metropolitan area, which currently sees the fastest growth rates in the area.
-Upton Sinclair of The Jungle fame lived here in one of his last years, making him the only notable resident by now.
+Upton Sinclair of The Jungle fame lived here in one of his last years.

 - Chandler: A city in the southeast part of the area that is home to most of the area's technology development industries.